tusar-panja/exercise/README.md

+Hello I have added this line in README.md file.
 # exercise
 you can use this repo to do some exercise.
 This line is added by rahul kulabhi from master branch.